heim/whatnosql/datomic.md

 ## Implementation

-Neo4j is implemented in Java and Clojure.
+Datomic is implemented in Java and Clojure.

 ## Licensing